FGtatsuro/ansible-android/README.md

 - On Debian, SDK and related tools are re-installed when new Android SDK is given via `android_sdk_download_url` and `android_sdk_sha256`.
   - In this case, previous installed components in `android_home` are REMOVED.
 You should be careful!
+  - This role DOES NOT support old version of SDK not including `sdkmanager` command.

 - About `android_emulator_kvm_user`,
   - On OSX, this is ignored.